 (Part of the front façade above the main entrance to the complex)

-Opened in 2001, the MuseumsQuartier is modern, alternative, urban, and home to some pretty impressive art museums…a place of vibrant culture, but also a place to relax.
+In a few words, the MuseumsQuartier is modern, alternative, urban, and home to some pretty impressive art museums…a place of vibrant culture, but also a place to relax.

-On a dark, moonless night, you might still pick up the scent of a stallion and the whispered commands of an imperial groom.
+The stables cared for hundreds of animals and dozens of coaches and carriages.
+On a dark, moonless night, you might still pick up the scent of a stallion and the whispered commands of an Imperial groom.
 Or possibly not.

-The main attractions within the MQ (for visitors) are:
+The main attractions for visitors within the MQ are:

 - Leopold Museum (famous for the huge Schiele collection and permanent exhibition around the era of the Wiener Moderne.
 Also has a variety of special exhibitions)

-- Kunsthalle (venue for temporary contemporary art exhibitions)
+- Kunsthalle (venue for contemporary art exhibitions)

 - Architekturzentrum Wien (Austria’s museum of architecture, with permanent and special exhibitions)